wp-plugins/countdown-clock/readme.txt

 = Can I set the time of day and world timezone for the event ? = Yes, select from the timezone dropdown the time zone in your area

+= Can I have multiple widgets on the sidebar ? =
+Yes, but use the widget generator at [mycountdown.org/getwidget](http://mycountdown.org/getwidget/), then use wordpress widget admin to insert text on your sidebar with each widget code

 = Is there support  ? =
-Further support is available at [mycountdown.org/support](http://mycountdown.org/wordpress-countdown-clock-plugin/)
+Further support is available at [mycountdown.org/support](http://mycountdown.org/wordpress-countdown-clock-plugin/),

+= Feedback  =
+Please send feedback to widgets at mycountdown.org